firstdarkdev/modfusioner/readme.md

     // Quilt Project
     quilt {
-        projectName = "Quilt" // The name of the project that contains the quilt code inputTaskName = "remapJar" // The name of the build task for the forge project
+        projectName = "Quilt" // The name of the project that contains the quilt code inputTaskName = "remapJar" // The name of the build task for the quilt project
         // OR
         // inputFile = "Quilt/build/libs/MyMod-Quilt-1.0.jar" // Use a custom jar input